 constitution via the BluSync portal, and begin the process again.

 Organizations needing to make changes regarding their official recognized name must complete and submit a Petition for Student Organization Name Change.

-At the time an organization disbands or becomes inactive, it is to notify the Student Organizations Coordinator and the Organizations Commission in writing.
+At the time an organization disbands or becomes inactive, it is to notify the Student Organizations Coordinator and the Campus Affairs Commission in writing.